Native CDFIs

 Native CDFIs Work with Native Communities to Define Success on Their Own Terms

 Native CDFIs are engines of opportunity, offering accessible funding for resourceful and resilient communities in Indian Country.
 They weave partners, funding, and networks together to create lasting prosperity and opportunities shared by all.
+They help build partnerships with financial institutions that are committed to standing with Native communities in advancing real opportunity and tools they need to thrive on their own terms.

 A Win-Win Investment with Lasting Impact